 Detailed Oral B Electric Toothbrush Comparison

-Both the Pro 1000 and Pro 500 fall under the same budget range of the electric toothbrush range from Oral-B. Although they are priced affordably, both models give you all the functionality you’re looking for from an electric toothbrush.
+Both the Pro 1000 and Oral-B Pro 500 electric toothbrushes fall under the same budget range from Oral-B. Although they are priced affordably, both models give you all the functionality you’re looking for from an electric toothbrush.

-In this Oral B electric toothbrush comparison we’ll take a closer look at both models and see why one might be a better choice for your unique needs.
+In this Oral B electric toothbrush comparison we’ll take a closer look at both models.
+You’ll see why one might be a better choice for your unique needs.

 Both brushes operate in a simple Daily Clean mode without any other options being offered.
 If you have sore, bleeding or infected gums, or suffer from sensitive teeth, then neither of these models is a good choice.

 An inbuilt timer ensures that you will clean your teeth for the dentist-recommended two minutes.
-A quad pacer informs you when it is time to switch to another quadrant, thereby making sure that you don’t leave any part of your mouth unattended.
+A quad pacer informs you when it is time to switch to another quadrant.
+This makes sure that you don’t leave any part of your mouth unattended.

-Much is made, in Oral B electric toothbrush comparison reviews, of the fact that one device has a more powerful motor.
+Much is made, in Oral B electric toothbrush comparison reviews, of one device having a more powerful motor.
 However, in practice, unless you examine the two brushes side by side, you won’t even notice this difference.

-The number of movements per minute are the same, and in terms of cleaning efficiency and plaque removal, both have comparable performance.
+The number of movements per minute are the same.
+In terms of cleaning efficiency and plaque removal, both have comparable performance.

-Another point you’ll see highlighted in many Oral B electric toothbrush comparison reports is how the battery life depends upon the type of battery.
-But in the case of a Pro 1000 and Pro 500, there is little to choose between either model with both offering almost the same life on a single full recharge.
+Another point highlighted in Oral B electric toothbrush comparison reports is how battery life depends upon the type of battery.
+But in the case of an Oral B Pro 1000 and Pro 500, there is little to choose between either model with both offering almost the same life on a single full recharge.

-While a pressure sensor would be nice to avoid accidental damage to teeth or gums, this functionality is absent from both of these Oral B electric toothbrush models.
+A pressure sensor would be nice to avoid accidental damage to teeth or gums.
+However this functionality is absent from both of these Oral B electric toothbrush models.
 Still, this is only an important factor in the beginning.
 After a while, you’ll get used to the amount of pressure you need to apply while brushing.

-In the same way, as both are inexpensive electric toothbrushes, they lack the fancier features like Bluetooth connectivity for wireless data monitoring using a smartphone app.
+Similarly, both are inexpensive electric toothbrushes.
+So they lack the fancier features like Bluetooth connectivity for wireless data monitoring using a smartphone app.
 These brushes have no bells and whistles, being effective and functional basic electric toothbrushes only.

-So if you want to use a Sensitive, 3D White, CrossAction or PrecisionClean brush head (or indeed any other Oral B brush head), both the Pro 1000 and Pro 500 are compatible with them.
-In fact, the same brush handle can be shared between multiple users simply by changing brush heads.
+So if you want to use a Sensitive, 3D White, CrossAction or PrecisionClean brush head (or indeed any other Oral B brush head), both the Oral B Pro 1000 and Pro 500 are compatible with them.
+In fact, you can share the same brush handle between multiple users simply by changing brush heads.

-Both models have a 2 year manufacturer’s warranty against flaws and damage, and both are water resistant (though it is recommended that you not immerse it under water).
+Both models have a 2 year manufacturer’s warranty against flaws and damage.
+Both are water resistant (though it is recommended that you not immerse it under water).
 Charging stations are provided for both models.